 So we can take a short (sell) position.

-If the price opens above the Pivot Level, it means Bulls are stronger and we can take a long (buy) position.
+If the price opens above this Pivot Point, it means Bulls are stronger and we can take a long (buy) position.

 All other levels may work as support and resistance and so we have to be careful when price reaches them.